fournet/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Registration Policies refers to the checks that are performed before a Signed Statement is registered given a set of input values.
 This specification leaves the implementation of the Registration Policy to the provider of the Transparency Services and its users.

-A provider of a Transparency Service indicates what Registration Policy is used in a given deployment and inform its users about changes to the Registration Policy by issuing and registering configuration statements.

 As a minimum, a Transparency Service MUST authenticate the Issuer of the Signed Statement, which requires some form of trust anchor.
 As defined in {{RFC6024}}, "A trust anchor represents an authoritative entity via a public key and associated data.
 The public key is used to verify digital signatures, and the associated data is used to constrain the types of information for which the trust anchor is authoritative."
 The Trust Anchor may be a certificate, a raw public key or other structure, as appropriate.
 It can be a non-root certificate when it is a certificate.

+A provider of a Transparency Service is, however, expected to indicate what Registration Policy is used in a given deployment and inform its users about changes to the Registration Policy.

 ### Append-only Log Security Requirements

 There are many different candidate verifiable data structures that may be used to implement an Append-only Log, such as chronological Merkle Trees, sparse/indexed Merkle Trees, full blockchains, and many other variants.
-The Transparency Service MUST support Receipts that can be encoded as a COSE Signed Merkle Tree Proof for a choice of verifiable data structure that meets the requirements listed below.
+The Transparency Service is only required to support concise Receipts (i.e., whose size grows at most logarithmically in the number of entries in the Append-only Log) that can be encoded as a COSE Signed Merkle Tree Proof.
-The Transparency Service MAY additionally support Consistency Receipts for this data structure.
-It is RECOMMENDED that verifiable data structures used for SCITT Receipts receive public cryptographic review on CFRG or a similar forum.

-A Transparency Service MAY offer receipts for multiple signature algorithms, or change its choice of signature algorithm over time.
+It is possible to offer multiple signature algorithms for the COSE signature of receipts' Signed Merkle Tree, or to change the signing algorithm at later points.
-However, it it generally hard to change its verifiable data structure (including for instance internal hash functions) without breaking the security requirements of the Append-only Log.
+However, the Merkle Tree algorithm (including its internal hash function) cannot easily be changed without breaking the consistency of the Append-only Log.
-In such cases, it may be possible to maintain separate Append-only Log for multiple verifiable data structure in parallel, and to provide additional proof of their mutual consistency.
+It is possible to maintain separate Registries for each algorithm in parallel but the Transparency Service is then responsible for proving their mutual consistency.

 #### Finality